Whoa there. Something strange’s happening.

 - The workplace revolution starts here – how will you contribute?

-Bottom line: The writing’s (excuse the pun) on the wall for traditional clocking-in systems as sectors, such as manufacturing, look to modernise the experience for all types of employee.
+Bottom line: The writing’s (excuse the pun) on the wall for traditional clocking-in systems as sectors, such as manufacturing, look to modernize the experience for all types of employee.

 But the principles remain the same, however your organisations structured, or wherever its located: smart workers prove how their time’s spent best.